 There’s something pretty magical about an intangible folk cultural asset, isn’t there?
 It relies on collective initiative and long-lasting enthusiasm that transcends generations.

-Well you can experience just that kind of magic at Setagaya’s Boroichi Flea Market, which has been going strong for over four centuries and with no end in sight.
+You can experience just that kind of magic at Setagaya’s Boroichi Flea Market, which has been going strong for over four centuries and with no end in sight.

 See, Do, Eat

-Head on over to peruse the 700+ stalls selling a mish-mash of antiques, trinkets, household wares, leather goods, greenery and more.
+Head over to peruse the 700+ stalls selling a mish-mash of antiques, trinkets, household wares, leather goods, greenery and more.
 You’ll also be privy to some good old weird stuff, like creepy mannequin heads and taxidermy turtles…

 Boroichi Flea Market is more than just stall-hopping, though—you’ve got tons of good eats options.
 One street is strictly dedicated to yatai (food stalls) serving up some classic Japanese food like okonomiyaki, yakisoba and takoyaki.
-Beer abounds as well, however we recommend going to the non-alcoholic route and trying amazake—a traditional Japanese drink made from fermented rice (right before it turns into alcohol) that dates back to the Kofun period.
+Beer abounds as well, however we suggest the non-alcoholic route and trying amazake—a traditional Japanese drink made from fermented rice (right before it turns into alcohol) that dates back to the Kofun period.
 It’s sweet and served piping hot—an absolute delight on a chilly day.
 You’ll find amazake vendors every few stalls, just keep an eye our for a bubbling cauldron, you can’t miss it.

 Once you’re topped off belly-wise, go ahead and dabble in some typical carnival games—to be enjoyed by both kids and adults!